MANI-max-max/MANI-max-max/README.md

 ### Hi there 👋,
-  # my name is Manishankar Mandal
+  # My name is Manishankar Mandal
 ## I am Web Designer
 Hi!
 I am Manishankar Mandal, a web designer focused on crafting great web experiences.
 Designing and Coding have been my passion since the days I started working with computers but I found myself into web design/development since 2021.
 I enjoy creating beautifully designed.